nhatthaiquang-agilityio/kedro-aws-sagemaker/README.md

 # Kedro AWS SageMaker
     Integate Amazon AWS SageMaker into the Kedro pipeline.
-    How to build machine learning pipelines in Kedro and while taking advantage of the power of SageMaker for potentially compute-intensive machine learning tasks.
+    Build machine learning pipelines in Kedro and while taking advantage of the power of SageMaker for potentially compute-intensive machine learning tasks.

 ### Prerequisites